ParedesGab/PP1/README.md

 - It contains three sections, from top to bottom:

-  - First: The **Hero Laxus section** - which uses the same style as the hero section from the home page.
+  - The **Hero Laxus section**: it uses the same style as the hero section from the home page.
 This section is responsive, and its height increases as the device screen width increases.

-  - Second: The **Laxus introduction section** - which uses the same style as the love story section from the home page.
+  - The **Laxus introduction section**: it uses the same style as the love story section from the home page.
 This section is responsive.

-  - Third: The **What Laxus gives to Thiosymbion section** -which is a research study conducted by the developer in 2022.
+  - The **What Laxus gives to Thiosymbion section**: it is a research study conducted by the developer in 2022.
 A summary of the main findings of the article is presented, as well as a nutritional model of the interaction of *Laxus* with its bacteria.
 The study is also linked to the website, and this section is responsive.

   ![Footer](documentation/footer.png)